SNAS/website/site/content/docs/aio_ipv6.md

 > #### NOTE:
 > You can enable docker in bridged mode to configure the container with a real IPv6 address.
 This document does not
-> detail how to do that since the primary install of SNAS AIO is in a hosted environment (e.g. AWS) where the glboal IPv6
+> detail how to do that since the primary install of SNAS AIO is in a hosted environment (e.g. AWS) where the global IPv6
 > address needs to be shared between the host VM and the AIO container.

 ## Configure AIO to accept IPv6

 By default the AIO container only listens for IPv4 connections.
-You can enable the AIO container/collector to listen for IPv6 connections by following the following steps.
+You can enable the AIO container/collector to listen for IPv6 connections by following the below steps.

 ### Steps